trampgeek/moodle-qtype_coderunner/README.md

-The first of these methods is the more traditional Moodle install, while the second is equivalent in effect but makes it possible to also install the RunGuard sandbox and gives you the full CodeRunner source tree to experiment with.
-The third method, which also allows use of the RunGuard sandbox, is intended for developers.
-Because it symbolically links to the source code, any changes made to the source in the `<moodlehome>/local/CodeRunner` subtree will take immediate effect.
+The first of these methods is the more traditional Moodle install, while the second is equivalent in effect but makes it possible to also install the RunGuard sandbox (provided you're running a Linux-based Moodle) and gives you the full CodeRunner source tree to experiment with.
+The third method, which also allows use of the RunGuard sandbox (on Linux systems only), is intended for developers.
+Because
+it symbolically links to the source code, any changes made to the source in the `<moodlehome>/local/CodeRunner` subtree will take immediate effect.

-Having carried out one of the above methods, if you have local question prototypes to add to the built-in prototype set you should now copy them into the `<moodlehome>/qtypes/type/coderunner/db` folder.
+Having carried out one of the above methods, if you have local question prototypes to add to the built-in prototype set you should now copy them into the `<moodlehome>/question/type/coderunner/db` folder.
 They should be Moodle XML file(s) with names ending in `_PROTOTYPES.xml` (case-sensitive).
-[If you don't understand what this paragraph means, then it doesn't concern you ... move on.]
+[If you don't understand what this paragraph means, then it probably doesn't concern you ... move on.]

 After carrying out one of the above install methods, you can complete the installation by logging onto the server through the web interface as an